 Vata Churna Spices Used in Kitchari

 The spices are what really make kitchari so special.
 The spice blend used is called Vata Churna which represents all six tastes – sweet, salty, sour, bitter, astringent, and pungent – in a single dish.
 This is what accounts for the balanced satisfaction a meal of kitchari bestows upon the tastebuds and the digestion with nothing more required.
+Salted lassi is another common food in the Ayurvedic tradition that uses similar warmth inducing herbs.

 High quality Vata Churna can be purchased here or you can easily make it yourself.
 Here’s how: